-Students currently enrolled at Hartnell College have the right to access transfer-level English and math courses, even if they have already begun an English, ENGM, or Math sequence.
+Students currently enrolled at Hartnell College have the right to access the new placement rules, even if they have already begun an English, ESL, or Math sequence.
 Continuing students may use the placement guides if they have High School course history and grade point average information available.